2014 Multan stampede

 On October 10, 2014, a stampede occurred in Multan, Pakistan at a public rally for political party, Pakistan Tehreek-e-Insaf (PTI).
 It caused the deaths of more than half a dozen people.

 Cause

-There are different statements about the reason for the accident and no-one has been properly identified as responsible.
+No definitive cause for the incident has been identified.

 As Imran Khan ended his speech, a large number of people rushed together towards the main gate to leave the venue.
 Khan accused the administration of deliberately sabotaging the rally.
 He said that a large number of people were deliberately sent on to the stage, electricity was disconnected and only two gates were allowed to open, which led to the incident.
 He said, "I condemn the role deputy commissioner Multan played.
 Out of six main gates, only two were opened after the rally.”

-Eight people were killed and forty others suffered injuries in the stampede.
+Eight people were killed and 40 others suffered injuries in the stampede.